intuition-dev/intuDocs/docs/readme.txt

 https://docsify.js.org/#/plugins

-index.md is also partially  cut/paste from articles here.
+index.md is also partially cut/paste from articles here into one

-and it ln -s to MetaBake/src/README
+and needs to be same as MetaBake/src/README